-The best time to clean your solar panels is early morning, early evening or on overcast days.
+The best time to clean your solar panels is early morning, early evening, or on overcast days.
 Avoid cleaning during bright sunny days because water will dry up quickly causing water spots.

 Cleaning your panels when the sun is low on the horizon or when it’s cloudy is also easier for you as it is cooler.

 In order to maximize the financial benefits of solar panels and keep up energy production, you need to clean your solar panels regularly.
-How often your panel needs cleaning depends on location: is it windy?
+How often your panel needs cleaning depends on the location: is it windy?
 Are there lots of birds or trees?

-For instance, living in an area where there are lots of birds mean that your roof is going to see a lot of poop.
+For instance, living in an area where there are lots of birds means that your roof is going to see a lot of poop.
 When there is a lot of poop, areas of your panels will get obscured and your system efficiency will go down.
 The same is true if your rooftop gets a lot of dust or leaves falling on it.

 If you live in this type of area, we recommend regular monitoring of your solar system to ensure that they are still efficient, and to clean them regularly.

 A thorough or professional cleaning once a year can boost energy production compared to just cleaning by rainfall.